apache/couchdb/src/docs/src/config/csrt.rst

 CSRT Logger Matcher Configuration
 =================================

-There are currently eight builtin default logger matcherss designed to make it easy to do filtering on heavy resource usage inducing and long running requests.
+There are currently eight builtin default logger matchers designed to make it easy to do filtering on heavy resource usage inducing and long running requests.
 These are designed as a simple baseline of useful matchers, declared in a manner amenable to `default.ini` based constructs.
 More expressive matcher